If you're claustrophobic, our wide-opening MRI scanners offer more space so you can feel more at ease.

 At UPMC Imaging Services, our wide-opening MRI machines:

 - Offer the same tests as a standard MRI scanner without putting you in a narrow cylinder.

 - Are open on the ends and larger than a standard MRI scanner.

 - Let you have visual — and sometimes physical — contact with your loved ones and our staff during your scan.

-We also offer a reduced length scanner so that your head can remain outside during some procedures.
+We also offer a reduced-length scanner so that your head can remain outside during some tests.

-Wide-opening MRI scanners offer more space and comfort than traditional MRI scanners.
+Wide-opening MRI scanners offer more space and comfort than standard MRI scanners.

 Wide-opening MRI scanners:

 - Offer nearly a half foot more space, providing room for lying on your side or raising your knees.